The kidnapping and murder of Italy's former prime minister Aldo Moro by the terrorist group Brigate Rosse.

-On the 6th of April, the BR's fifth communication was received along with an autographed attack by Moro on Taviani, Cossiga, Zaccagnini, as well as the whole of his party.
+On the 6 April, the BR's fifth communication was received along with an autographed attack by Moro on Taviani, Cossiga, Zaccagnini, as well as the whole of his party.
 In the letter, Moro writes "Of course, I cannot prevent myself from underlining the wickedness of all the Christian Democrats who did not agree with my position… And Zaccagnini?
 How can he stay tranquil in his position?
 And Cossiga could not devise any possible defense?
 My blood will fall over them."
 Moro had at this point run out of patience, and his and the BR's attempts to coax the state into negotiations had failed.
 Thus, they decided to try a different tactic.

-On the 15th of April, the BR released their sixth communication in which they stated “Aldo Moro has been found guilty and has been condemned to death.”
+On the 15 April, the BR released their sixth communication in which they stated “Aldo Moro has been found guilty and has been condemned to death.”
 Despite this frightening revelation from the BR, Italian authorities refused to budge, believing it to be just another ploy by the terrorists to coax them into action.

 The second pivotal event was the discovery of a BR base in an apartment in via Gradoli in Rome.
 It was the private residence of BR national leader Mario Moretti and was discovered after firemen responded to a water leak by the tenant below the apartment.
 The cause of the water leak was mysterious and authorities found around one-thousand pieces of incriminating evidence inside the apartment.
 (More on both of these events later…)